 (4) Each committee appointed by the Commission shall report to the Commission on its activities at such times as the Commission directs.

-[Section 15 amended by No. 35 of 2003 s.
+[Section 15 amended: No. 35 of 2003 s.
 130.]

 16. Delegation powers

 (1) Where the Commission considers that any power of the Commission under this or any other written law should be exercised on its behalf by a person or body other than the Commission, the Commission may, by resolution, delegate all or any of its powers or duties, except this power of delegation, to —